somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-07-04-can-somiibo-bot-enhance-your-tiktok-strategy.md

 ### POST ONLY ###
 post:
   title: "Can Somiibo Bot Enhance Your TikTok Strategy?"
-  excerpt: "Learn how the Somiibo Bot can revolutionize your TikTok strategy by automating your activities to gain more followers, likes, and views."
+  description: "Learn how the Somiibo Bot can revolutionize your TikTok strategy by automating your activities to gain more followers, likes, and views."
-  author: alex
+  author: christina-hill
   id: 1720169648
   tags: ["TikTok growth","Somiibo Bot","automate TikTok","increase TikTok followers"]
   categories: ["TikTok Marketing","Social Media Automation","Growth Strategies"]